agabhinav/learnk8s/k8s-lab-volumes-pv-pvc.md

 **Local Persistent Volume vs HostPath Volume**
 With Local Persistent Volumes, the Kubernetes scheduler ensures that a pod using a Local Persistent Volume is always scheduled to the same node.
 With HostPath volumes, a pod referencing a HostPath volume may be moved by the scheduler to a different node resulting in data loss.

-With HostPath volumes, a pod referencing a HostPath volume may be moved by the scheduler to a different node resulting in data loss.

 While HostPath volumes may be referenced via a Persistent Volume Claim (PVC) or directly inline in a pod definition, Local Persistent Volumes can only be referenced via a PVC.

 **Create local directory with index.html on the Node**